ReactForBeginners/course-overview/lecture1/README.md

 ## Controlled components

-If you set a *value* prop to an **input** component, React will render an input field that always has a value that reflects its *value* prop.
+If you set a *value* prop to an **input** component, React will render an input field that outputs this *value* prop.
 This is called a *controlled* component.

-Let's say you do declare the *value* if an **input** component to "Hello".
-This will result in an immutable input field.
+A consequence of this is that the input field will be immutable if you render it with a string in the *value*.
+(Unlike HTML, where the input field wouldn't be immutable if you did this).

 	render: function() {
     	return <input type="text" value="Hello!" />;
   	}

-So instead of rendering it with a *value* of "Hello!", you should fetch a value from the state, and then update the state whenever the user interacts with the element.
+The above snippet will render an input field that always says "Hello!", regardless of what the user tries to enter into it.
+If you want to update it, you'll need to be able to mutate the *value* prop.
 Like this:

 	var App = React.createClass({
 		getInitialState: function(){
 			return {
-				text: ''
+				text: 'Hello!'
 			}
 		},